“The Lord Our Righteousness” is not a commonly known title for Jesus. But it is one of the most comforting.

 We want you to know this eternal truth.
-We desire for you to receive this knowledge.
-You can have total peace, complete assurance, and perfect joy by being perfect in Christ.
+We want you to have the wonderful peace, the complete assurance, the tremendous joy of being perfect in Christ.
 Right now.

-We know that Jesus’ words are important.
-He now asks us to take him at his word.
-We invite you to read the answers to these five important questions on how we can meet God’s standards and be perfect.
+Jesus’ words are important.
+He wants us to take him at his word.
+We invite you to read the four articles below to learn more.

 Welcome.
 Thank you for coming to our website.
 We are a group of Christians who are so excited about what Jesus has done for us that we can’t help sharing this message with you.
 Knowing that we are completely forgiven right now and worthy before God because of Jesus fills us with tremendous joy.
 It […]